Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The lefty's most recent appearance came on Friday against the Oakland Athletics, when he went seven scoreless innings while allowing two hits.
+- In his most recent outing on Friday against the Oakland Athletics, the left-hander tossed seven scoreless innings while surrendering two hits.

 - The 26-year-old has put up an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
 Opposing hitters have a .201 batting average against him.